All Products

 Node filtering

 After you enable node filtering, the scheduler filters nodes based on the loads of the nodes during pod scheduling.
 If the loads of a node exceed the threshold you configure, the scheduler filters out the node.
 By default, node filtering is disabled.
-To enable node filtering, select Enable Load-aware Scheduling when you customize the scheduler configurations in the ACK console and then set the loadAwareThreshold parameter.
+You can customize the scheduler configurations and modify the loadAwareThreshold parameter as needed.
 For more information, see Kube Scheduler parameters.

 Important